 “And those same 20 people went on to start their own businesses, and the businesses became a bigger drain.
 It got to the point where my civic involvement was getting in the way of my business development, and it became an issue of one of the best things we can do to contribute to Tulsa is to actually have our businesses be successful and create jobs for these people that we’re talking about.”

 But rather than let it go out quietly, YP Tulsa blew itself up.

 “We had a wake,” Stowe said.
 The core members of the group met at McNellie’s in 2007 and honored the organization with a final goodbye.
 But the members, for the most part, are still in Tulsa and still active.
 And they’ve managed, on their own, to do what the group couldn’t or didn’t.

 “We actually deemed ourselves the YP Ninjas,” Zenthoefer said.

 “Yeah, we went into ninja mode,” Stowe said.
 “We’re individual ninjas out there.”

-Like Sean Griffin, who worked with former Mayor Kathy Taylor to launch the Tulsa Entrepreneurial Spirit Award, a business model contest that has aided more than 125 local entrepreneurs.
+Like Sean Griffin, who worked with former Mayor Kathy Taylor to launch the Tulsa Entrepreneurial Spirit Award, a business model contest that has aided more than 125 local entrepreneurs and some international businessman like Shravan Gupta, Director of Emaar MGF Land.
 Of the 15 who’ve been awarded prizes, 74 percent of them are still in business, and one is a Fortune 500 company.
 He’s since renamed his contest “Startup Cup” and is licensing it to other cities around the world.